roshansamuel/saras/README.md

 make -j4 install
 ```

+If the ``configure`` step throws the error ``The Fortran compiler gfortran will not compile files that call the same routine with arguments of different types.``,
+please set the following flag, and rerun the configure script.

+`export FFLAGS="-w -fallow-argument-mismatch -O2"`

 ### Install HDF5 library

 The ``HDF5`` library requires ``MPICH`` so that it can perform parallel file I/O operations.